DChandlerP/CIPP_US_Notes/README.md

 * **Business Associate Agreement (BAA):** Required by **HIPAA**; contractually obligates vendors (**Business Associates**) to comply with HIPAA's security, privacy, and breach rules.
 * **PCI DSS:** Requires organizations to work only with vendors that are certified as compliant with **PCI DSS** requirements.
 * **Vendor Incident Management:** Agreements must clearly spell out the vendor's obligation to **report known or suspected security incidents** to the customer.

-### 5.1 Cloud Computing & Data Residency
-Cloud computing introduces unique risks that often require sign-off from high-ranking executives:
-* **Data Residency:** The physical location of servers (where data is stored) can trigger **extraterritorial regulation**.
-    * *Example:* A U.S. company using a cloud provider with only EU-based servers may become subject to the **GDPR**.
-* **Data Classification Rules:** Cloud contracts often include a classification system with specific rules applied to different sensitivity levels (e.g., Public vs. Highly Sensitive).

 ## FTC Privacy Protection
 The **Federal Trade Commission (FTC)** is the lead agency for broad consumer protection in the private sector, enforcing the **FTC Act** (Section 5) against **unfair and deceptive trade practices**.